 - (a) An expenditure to seek office is within the lawful execution of the trust imposed by Section 89510 if it is reasonably related to a political purpose.
 An expenditure associated with holding office is within the lawful execution of the trust imposed by Section 89510 if it is reasonably related to a legislative or governmental purpose.
 Expenditures which confer a substantial personal benefit shall be directly related to a political, legislative, or governmental purpose. - (b) Except as expressly authorized by this article, an expenditure for a fine, penalty, judgment, or settlement is not within the lawful execution of the trust imposed by Section 89510.

 History: Added by Stats.
 1990, Ch.
 84; amended by Stats.
 2014, Ch.
 884..
+References at the time of publication (see page 2):

 § 89512.5.
 Expenditures by Committees not Controlled by Candidates.